jabowery/HumesGuillotine/LaboratoryOfTheCounties/README.md

     dictionaries, etc.) on Linux without additional
     installations.
      Use of standard libraries as for file I/O are allowed.
--   Use of less than 4GB RAM and 10GB HD for temporary files is still required.
+-   Use of less than 4GB RAM and 10GB HD for temporary files.
 No GPU usage.
 Programs must run in less than 20 hours real time on [our test machine](https://browser.primatelabs.com/geekbench4/search), where *T* is its [Geekbench4](http://geekbench.com/geekbench4/) score.